ayatsko/ayatsko.github.io/pages/outreach.md

 layout: misc
 title: Outreach
 ---
+As I continue with my PhD, I am always seeking out science communication opportunities and ways to engage people other than just scientists in my work.
+It is so incredibly important to make sure that scientific ideas burst out of the academic bubble that they are too often kept.
+I strongly believe that by dedicating time to outreach and scientific communication, we include new perspectives, consider new vantage points, and make our voices heard by all.
+Not to mention, it can be loads of fun!

 ## What's your termite twin?
 Take the quiz to find out!

 ![]({{ site.url }}{{ site.baseurl }}/pics/Termites_Donna.jpg)